 When I was a child, my mom always pulled out our holiday kid-made decorations to make the house more festive.
 As time went on, they only got more and more fun to look at.
-I am pretty sure at 40, a few crafts are lingering within the Christmas decor.
+I am pretty sure at 43, she still has a few of my crafts lingering within the Christmas decor.

-I notice the same excitement happen at my house.
+I notice the same excitement happening at my house.

-As we pull out the easy Christmas art from the years past, the boys take turns claiming what they made with giant smiles.
+As we pull out this easy Christmas art from the years past, the boys take turns claiming what they made with giant smiles.

-So this year, we add our tissue paper ornament poster to our collection!
+So this year, we added our tissue paper art ornament poster to our collection!
 It hangs proudly on the window allowing the sunlight to shine through.

-They took pieces of tissue paper and added the glue & water solution to secure it down.
+They took pieces of tissue paper and added the glue & water solution to secure it.

-My three-year-old needed some time, and guidance on how much water & glue solution was needed.
+My three-year-old needed time and guidance on how much water & glue solution was needed.
 Too much, and the paper ripped.
 Not enough, and the paper doesn’t stay put.
 Over time, he began to understand his rhythm better.

 Here’s how to prep this easy Christmas art

-You want 75% glue and 25% water, although the combination is flexible.
-We want enough water to be able to spread the glue easily with a paintbrush.
+We want enough water to spread the glue easily with a paintbrush.
 Truth be told, I am not one for making an exact formula, and we’ve all been able to create something great regardless.
 You certainly do not have to overthink this mixture.